carlytaylor0017/csk_database/README.md

 SMILES formulae use atoms and bond symbols to describe physical properties of chemical species in the same way that a drawing of the structure conveys information about elements and bonding orientation.
 This means that the SMILES string for each molecule is synonymous with its structure and since the strings are unique, the name is universal.
 Anyone in the world who uses unique SMILES to name a molecule will choose the exact same name.
 These strings can be imported by most molecule editors for conversion into other chemical representations, including structural drawings and spectral predictions.

-Table 1: Examples of SMILES strings contrasting with names and molecular formulae
+**Table 1**: Examples of SMILES strings contrasting with names and molecular formulae

 | Name      | SMILES String | Molecular Formula |
 | :-----------: | :-----------: | :----------:|